 Before anyone trades babysitting services, everyone needs to be clear on how a child who misbehaves should be handled.
 This policy should be in writing for every member to agree on before they can join.

 No matter how you discipline your children, the easiest way to avoid conflict is to ban corporal punishment from the group.
-Find alternatives every... member feels comfortable following, such as a time out for the child or a time out for the toy the kids were fighting over.
+Find alternatives every... member feels comfortable following and setting house rules that apply to every family in the co-op.
 Leave the decision to spank or not up to the children's parents, as opposed to allowing another parent to spank your kids.

 06 of 10